sodadata/docs/soda-cloud/roles-global.md

 ## Manage organization settings

-An Admin is the only account-level role that can make changes to the **Organization Settings** and to the role assignments in the organization.

 As a user with the permission to do so, login to your Soda Cloud account and navigate to **your avatar** > **Organization Settings**.
 Use the table below as reference for the tasks you can perform within each tab.

 | Tab | Tasks |